-1) Spartan Race was founded by 7 extraordinary individuals: The Founding Few, comprised of six ultra-athletes and a former British Royal Marine.
+1) Spartan Race was founded by 8 extraordinary individuals: The Founding Few, comprised of seven ultra-athletes.
 These people participated and competed in ultra-distance, self-supported races and expeditions for fun, for the challenge and for the primal satisfaction of testing physical limitations.

 Why is that relevant?

 Because we know rad racing and this a rad race.

 2) Our race is fun… but it’s not easy.
 You’re going to earn your finisher medal.
 We don’t always have water stations.
 Spartan race does not believe in thousands of plastic water bottles (they are unhealthy for us and the environment.)

 As a Spartan racer you can carry a water and if you think you might need it, bring it with you.
 We will let you know if there is or is not a water station on the event page on our website.
 Either way, it’s a level playing field.
 Prepare accordingly to stay hydrated.

 3) Our race has variables that we can’t control.
 Sometimes parking gets bananas; sometimes it rains, hails, storms, is cold, or hot, but we don’t control it.
 If we did, we’d make all that happen and more.
 We dig that.
 Why does that matter?

 We do our best to control parking, but a lot of events are not in easy to get to locations – they wouldn’t be nearly as fun!
 If weather gets bad, we can’t help it, and we’ll make the best of it… we hope you will too.
 Bottom line, a Spartan Race won’t be cancelled.